Janekk/ReactDotNetBrowserify/README.md

 ## Usage

-- In reactServerConfig.json list all React components to be pre-rendered server-side.
+If pre-rendering components server-side, list all React components in [reactServerConfig.json](./reactServerConfig.json).

 	Example: